-Tillerson: 'North Korea must earn its way back to the table'

-The top US diplomat said that the US, "will in the meantime keep our channels of communication open."
-And he acknowledged the presence of a high level North Korea representative in the room.
-"I, too, welcome the attendance of the representative of North Korea so that we have the opportunity to speak directly to their representative as well," he said.
+Tillerson confronts North Korean diplomat at UN

+Later, in remarks to the press, Tillerson was asked directly to explain where the US stood on preconditions.
+He flipped the question, rejecting proposals from Russia and China for a "freeze for a freeze," in which the US would halt military exercises and North Korea would stop nuclear development.
+"We are not going to accept preconditions," Tillerson said.

+"Our communication channels remain open," he added.
+"North Korea knows they're open, they know where the door is, they know where to walk through the door when they want to."

-But he did not say a line that had appeared in his prepared comments, distributed by the State Department on embargo earlier in the day.
+He did not say a line that had appeared in his prepared comments, distributed by the State Department on embargo earlier in the day.
 Tillerson had been set to say that, "apart from that step, there are no preconditions for talks, nor will we accept pre-conditions from North Korea or others."

-Asked about the omission, the State Department's Undersecretary of Public Affairs Steve Goldstein said that, "nobody took that out for him.
+Asked about the omission, the State Department's undersecretary of public affairs, Steve Goldstein, said that "nobody took that out for him.
 The Secretary doesn't speak word for word from prepared remarks and works to deliver the words that will be the most impactful to the audience he is addressing."

 Tillerson did double down on the administration's tough talk, even as other countries warned that US rhetoric and actions are part of the problem.